“Through Your Spotting Scope”

 The patterns were glued to the resawn fir boards.

-The edges of each of the 75 or so sections was cut to the edge of the pattern with a bandsaw.
+The edges of each of the 75 or so sections were cut to the edge of the pattern with a bandsaw.

 The back of each piece needed to be routed to sit over the edge of the plywood backing panel.